AFLplusplus/AFLplusplus/README.md

 If you just fuzz a target program as-is you are wasting a great opportunity for much more fuzzing speed.

-This requires the usage of afl-clang-lto or afl-clang-fast.
+This variant requires the usage of afl-clang-lto, afl-clang-fast or afl-gcc-fast.

-This is the so-called `persistent mode`, which is much, much faster but requires that you code a source file that is specifically calling the target functions that you want to fuzz, plus a few specific afl++ functions around it.
+It is the so-called `persistent mode`, which is much, much faster but requires that you code a source file that is specifically calling the target functions that you want to fuzz, plus a few specific afl++ functions around it.
 See [instrumentation/README.persistent_mode.md](instrumentation/README.persistent_mode.md) for details.

-Basically if you do not fuzz a target in persistent mode then you are just doing it for a hobby and not professionally :-)
+Basically if you do not fuzz a target in persistent mode then you are just doing it for a hobby and not professionally :-).

 #### g) libfuzzer fuzzer harnesses with LLVMFuzzerTestOneInput()